 Encrypted emails can only be viewed by the sender and specified receivers; they are protected from interception, even when an email is forwarded.

-My Protected Mail does this for free.
+My Protected Mail is a tech solutions for small businesses that does this for free.
 There’s no software to install; simply send your email to a dedicated mailbox, and the platform will issue a Microsoft Protected Email that can be accessed only by the intended recipient.
 There’s also scope to add enhanced features for a reasonable monthly fee for developers to encrypt web portal or app communication.
 Try My Protected Mail here.

 2. Defend your business from online attacks with Acronis Ransomware Protection

 Ransomware attacks, in which malicious software blocks access to devices with the aim of extorting money from the owner, can completely devastate a small business.
 Not to mention the risk of a data breach.
 It’s critically important to proactively prepare; you can find out more by clicking here.

 Ransomware protection software mitigates this risk, and it doesn’t have to cost the earth!
 Acronis Ransomware Protection monitors suspicious behaviour, blocks malicious applications, encrypts files, and recovers damaged data; all for free.

 3. Organise every aspect of your business with Asana

 Asana is a project management platform that helps your entire team to stay organised and efficient.
 It allows you to create projects and tasks, assign team members, set deadlines, allocate documents, run reports, and myriad other jobs.
 It’s suitable for use on computers and mobile devices; even when travelling, you can keep on top of your business!